consento-org/crypto/Readme.md

 `@consento/crypto` is a set of crypto primitives useful for the communication within the consento workflow.

+## Goal

+There are several crypto implementations out there, some work well on the server others work in the browser, however due to asynchronisity issue in the libraries (some are sync, some async) they don't work on either system.
+This library simplifies existing API's to a distilled version that will work easily on server and mobile phones.

+The implementation offered is as synchronous as possible, offering serialization (toJSON/Classes) for all data types.

 ## Setup the crypto system

 In order to be quick in node.js and have a functional react-native-compatible implementation